 $ cd futhark

-typically requires at least 8GiB of memory.
-You may be able to build
+This step typically requires at least 8GiB of memory.
+This will

 After building, you can copy the binaries to your